 I grew up in West Virginia.
 I was first licensed in 1955 as WN8FNI, W8FNI (General Class) in 1956, and Amateur Extra and First Class Radiotelephone in 1959.
 I received my BSEE from the University of Cincinnati in 1964, where I was trustee of W8YX, the club station, reactivating it after a long period of down time.
 UC's engineering was co-op; as part of that program, I worked for WLW, WSAZ, WCAW, and RL Drake, where I tuned up some of their first TR3 transceivers.

 Inside the shack, the operating desk holds a pair of K3s, P3s with SVGA, KAT500s, and a pair of Ten Tec Titan amps (for SO2R contesting) with the very nice YCCC SO2R box.
 There's a third K3, Titan amp, and a Ten Tec Hercules II amp in reserve.
-A year or so ago I added an Elecraft KPA500 amp, which, thanks to its instant-on feature, allows me to rest the filaments in the Titans during the week and use them only for contesting.
+A few years ago I added an Elecraft KPA500 amp, which, thanks to its instant-on feature, allows me to rest the filaments in the Titans during the week and use them only for contesting.
 I also work 6 meters, loading one of my HF dipoles or the SteppIR.
 I've always liked VHF and UHF small signal work, but I'm on the wrong side of the ridge to do much of that from this QTH.
 I've also used FSK441 and ISCAT on 6M, and JT65-HF on the HF bands.
 My current JT65 emphasis is on 160M.
-I've operated QRP in recent DX contests, with 125 countries worked on all bands, 44 states and 10 countries worked
+I've operated QRP in recent DX contests, with 125 countries worked on all bands, 44 states and 12 countries worked on 160M

 The 3-el SteppIR is at 110 ft, but at least 50 ft below the tops of the redwoods that surround it.
 I'm really thrilled with my wire antennas too, and would love to show you pictures, but they're up so high that they don't show up in a photo, even with a very good lens.
 There are guys at the top of this tower, but they're barely visible.